 Let’s discuss each pedal on this list and the reasons why they are the best.

 What Are Vibrato Pedals & How Do They Work?

 Vibrato pedals are modulation pedals that produce the pitch-varying vibrato effect.

 Vibrato is defined by a rapid, slight variation in pitch.
 It is typically achieved, with guitar, by rapidly bending the string back and forth at a specified note/fret.
-The pitch will vary quickly upward and downward and the player keeps his or her fretting hand moving.
+The pitch will vary quickly upward and downward, and the player keeps their fretting hand moving.

 Vibrato pedals achieve this same effect electronically.

-Vibrato, like other modulation effects, generally finds its home after the gain-based effects and before the time-based effects in a pedalboard signal chain.
+Like other modulation effects, vibrato generally finds its home after the gain-based effects and before the time-based effects in a pedalboard signal chain.

 Related article: How To Order Guitar/Bass Pedals (Ultimate Signal Flow Guide)